tigertony2536/aquila-test/README.md

-# Turborepo starter

 # Oh Studio SPA and 24game Apps

-This repository use turborepo as a build system including frontend projects to imitate Oh studio project from https://www.frontendpractice.com/projects/oh-studio and simple 24 game created using expressJS
+This repository use turborepo as a build system including frontend projects using React TyptScript to imitate Oh studio project from https://www.frontendpractice.com/projects/oh-studio and simple 24 game created using Express.js

 ## Oh Studio Web App